 Named after a Native American herbalist, Joe-Pye Weed was used to lower fevers.
-Most gardeners now use it to attract birds and butterflies and for its tall, stately grace at the end of the season.
+Most gardeners now use it to attract birds and butterflies to the garden and for its tall, stately grace at the end of the season.

 - Leaves: The lance-shaped leaves grow in whorls around the stem.
 The otherwise green stem is purple where the leaves attach.
-Leaves reach about 6" in length and are usually serrated along the edges.
+Leaves reach about 6 inches in length and are usually serrated along the edges.
 In some areas, crushed leaves give off a slight vanilla scent.

 Joe-Pye Weed is extremely adaptable, growing well in USDA Hardiness Zones 5 - 10

-Partial shade and, if grown in moist conditions, full sun.
-Joe-Pye Weed does not do well in hot, dry conditions.
+If grown in moist conditions, it can handle full sun, but it does not do well in hot, dry conditions.

 Joe-Pye Weed is a late season bloomer, coming into its own in late summer to early fall.